 - Heightening students’ consciousness of law-related professions and the academic studies that lead to those professions

 The Massachusetts Bar Association is pleased to announce that the 2024 High School Mock Trial Tournament and Preliminary Trials will be held in-person at courthouses unless otherwise indicated.
 For this year, please note that guests are NOT invited to attend the trials in the courthouses.
 Specific information and procedures will be shared with the teams as the matches and trial dates are announced.
-For this year's competition schedule, please see the team registration form or the schedule located in the 2024 case materials which will be released in November, 2023.
+For this year's competition schedule, please see the 2024 Team Registration form or the schedule located in the 2024 case materials which will be released in November, 2023.

-There is a $175 cost to register your high school for this competition.
+There is a $200 cost to register your high school for this competition.
 An additional costs may include purchasing a copy of one of the Finals videos, but is not required.

 Questions?
 Contact Mock Trial Central at firstname.lastname@example.org or (617) 338-0570.